Ho Feng-Shan

-Ho Feng-Shan (何鳳山, September 10, 1901 – September 28, 1997) was a Chinese diplomat and writer for the Republic of China.
+Ho Feng-Shan (何鳳山; September 10, 1901 – September 28, 1997) was a Chinese diplomat and writer for the Republic of China.
 When he was consul-general in Vienna during World War II, he risked his life and career to save "perhaps tens of thousands" of Jews by issuing them visas, disobeying the instruction of his superiors.
-It is known that Ho issued the 200th visa in June 1938, signed the 1906th visa on 27 October 1938, and was recalled to China in May 1940.
+It is known that Ho issued the 200th visa in June 1938, signed the 1906th visa on October 27, 1938, and was recalled to China in May 1940.
 Ho died in 1997 and his actions were recognized posthumously when the Israeli organization Yad Vashem in 2000 awarded Ho Feng-Shan the title "Righteous Among the Nations".

 Early life

-Ho Feng-Shan was born on September 10, 1901, in Yiyang, Hunan Province, China (then the Qing Dynasty).
+Ho Feng-Shan was born on September 10, 1901, in Yiyang, Hunan Province, Qing-era China.
 His father died when Ho was seven years old.
 A diligent and hard-working student, he managed to enter the Yali School in the provincial capital of Changsha and later Yale-in-China University.
-He attended the Ludwig Maximilian University of Munich in 1929 and received his doctorate in political economics in 1932.
+He attended the Ludwig-Maximilians-Universität München in 1929 and received his doctorate in political economics in 1932.